In The Margins: Part 3

 Offline Matters goes a step further to frame many websites and apps as inherently manipulative.
 “The use of platforms, data, and mechanisms designed to manipulate the behavior and emotions of the receiver means that the relationship is exploitative from day one.
 It is a clear contradiction to claim care via attention-abusing means.”

 A sidebar on imposter syndrome: We all know the feeling of seeing another writer’s brilliance as a threat to our own.
 On Instagram, it’s like “everybody is making the most of their moment and maxing out their capabilities.
 It is intimidating.”
-However, Henderson quotes writer and cultural critic Nathalie Olah, who asks, “What far-reaching and harmful message are we sending out when we paint the natural reaction of working-class and marginalized people as evidence of some kind of syndrome?”
+However, Henderson quotes writer and cultural critic Nathalie Olah, and shares this helpful reminder—“What far-reaching and harmful message are we sending out when we paint the natural reaction of working-class and marginalized people as evidence of some kind of syndrome?”

 So, what now?
 Are we all doomed to being chronically online and stressed out about it?
 Henderson warns against the black and white thinking of staying in or getting out for fear that “offline" will become a space of “guilt and self-punishment.”
 Technology itself is amoral.
 It’s what we choose to do with the tech that matters—how we critique ourselves and the relationship we have with it.
 Offline Matters offers some practical advice: